Kangaroo (noun) — a huge animal that is found in Australia. It has powerful legs, a long tail, and can hop very fast. Kangaroos eat grass.

 Level up your English with Koto!

-Examples: How to Use “Kangaroo” in a Sentence
+Use of “Kangaroo” in a Sentence: Examples

 Using sentences will make you understand how to discuss animals and their behavior.
-The following are some of the common uses of the word “kangaroo”:
+The following are some of the common uses of the term “kangaroo.”

 What Are Synonyms for the Word “Kangaroo”?